 Clientele: Folks with moderate tastes, mostly thirties and up.
 It's a middle-class clientele, except in the cigar bar, where it's a pretentious jerk clientele.

 Cocktails?
 Mediocre cocktail service.
 You've got go out of your way to get bombed.
-Maybe they want you to pay for drinks at the overpriced bars.

 America: This 24 hour coffee shop is better than most, but the cool thing is the huge mural of the United States.
 It's 1800 square feet of pure Americana.
 Also, they have menu items by region, like Philly Cheese Steak, Monterey Calimari, Georgia pulled pork.